imixs/imixs-ml/imixs-ml-workflow/README.md

 ### Named Entity Recognition (NER)

-The MLAdapter sends text from documents to the ML Service endpoint for Named Entity Recognition (NER).
+The MLAdapter sends text from documents to the ML Service endpoint for Named Entity Recognition (NER) and text classification.
 The results will automatically stored into the current process instance.

-The ML Adapter creates a field 'ml.items' with all item names which are part of the NER.
+The ML Adapter creates the following items

+ - *ml.items* - all item names which are part of the NER.
+ - *ml.categories* - all categories from the text classification

-This means even if an entity was not found in the document content, but was configured by the bpmn model, the entity name will be part of 'ml.items'.
-With this mechanism, as new entity can later be trained even if the entiy is yet not part of the model.
+**Note:** Even if an entity was not found in the document content, but was configured by the bpmn model, the entity name will be part of 'ml.items'.
+With this mechanism, as new entity can later be trained even if the entity is yet not part of the model.

+*ml.categories* are optional and will only be provided if text classification was trained before.

 ## The MLService